 Contribution base.
-Annual dollar amount above which earnings in employment covered under the HI program are not taxable.
+Annual dollar amount above which carnings in employment covered under the HI program are not taxable.
+Beginning in 1994, the contribution base is eliminated under HI.

 Contribution rate.
 The percentage of taxable earnings, up to the contribution base, that is paid for the HI tax.
 Currently, the percentages are 1.45 for employees and employers, each.
 The self-employed pay 2.9 percent.